-Looking for student accommodation in London should be a fun and exciting time.
+Looking for student accommodation in central London should be a fun and exciting time.
 It’s also an important time to make sure you’re choosing safe student housing.
 There is a lot to consider when moving away to uni, especially if you are moving far from home or to a city you’ve never been to before.
 Here at urbanest, we have put together a guide to what to look out for to make sure that your accommodation is safe.

 What To Consider For Safe Student Accommodation